 - Informationon anti-corruption conventions, forums, indices and surveys, and initiatives.

 4.2 CoST Infrastructure Transparency Initiative

 CoST is a multi-stakeholder sector-specific initiative, currently with 15 participating nations.
 Launched in 2012, ‘CoST grew out of the lessons learnt from a three-year pilot programme which tested the viability of a new transparency and accountability process in eight countries.
 CoST promotes transparency by disclosing data from public infrastructure investment.’
-You can contact them here.

 The CoST initiative is gradually extending its footprint and now has four categories of activity:

 - Disclosure of information (from relevant state procurement agencies, e.g. road, health).
 This consists of 40 data points of information over the lifecycle of the programme.
 It starts on a voluntary basis for nations, then sets up formal disclosure requirement.
 Guatemala has recently done this.

 - Each CoST project works via ‘Multi-stakeholder working’ comprising representatives of government, the private sector and civil society.

 - Assurance is the 3rd CoST can organise independent assurance of one or more national projects.
 CoST prefers that government do this role, e.g. through audit, but in general public trust is low, so this is not useful.
 CoST may therefore select a small sample of projects to monitor.
 For example, there are some 5000 projects within the CoST project in Guatemala).